raphw/maven-checksum-extension/README.md

   -Dcodes.rafael.mavenchecksumextension.mode=collect
 ```

-By default, this extension uses SHA-256 checksums which are easier to compute than SHA-512 checksums but still considered non-immitatable.
+By default, this extension uses SHA-256 checksums which are easier to compute than SHA-512 checksums but still considered non-imitable.
-A different algorithm can be specified by setting *codes.rafael.mavenchecksumextension.algorithm*, but it is highly discouraged to use
+A different algorithm can be specified by setting `-Dcodes.rafael.mavenchecksumextension.algorithm=<name>`, but it is highly discouraged to use
-weak checksums such as SHA1 or MD5.
+weak checksums such as SHA-1 or MD5.

-It is possible to retain values of a previously generated file by setting *-Dcodes.rafael.mavenchecksumextension.append*.
+It is possible to retain values of a previously generated file by setting `-Dcodes.rafael.mavenchecksumextension.append`.
 Changed checksums
 for the same artifact will be replaced in such a run.

 ### Validating checksums

 During the actual build, which usually happens on a different machine in the network, the collected checksums are now available via the
 file that was previously collected and which is stored in the version control system, together with the project's source code.
 These
-checksums are now enforced to ensure that any remotly altered artifact is downloaded and handed execution privilege:
+checksums are now enforced to ensure that any remotely altered artifact is downloaded and handed execution privilege:

 ```cmd
 mvn release:prepare release:perform \